 The \textit{keyword matching} strategy aims to find the answer to a question based on the number of matches between their key terms.
-For instance, the previous work of Schwarzer et al. \cite{iqa107} implements several scoring functions that retrieve the answer among the most relevant document based on how many question keywords are found in them.
+For instance, the previous work of Schwarzer et al. \cite{iqa107} implements several scoring functions that retrieve the answer among the most relevant documents based on how many question keywords are found in them.
 Each scoring function is designed to consider a specific keyword feature by means of different weight functions.

-Conversely, Wong et al. \cite{qac5} realize an first attempt of CoQAS by concatenating keywords extracted from user questions with the ones stored in the ST \textit{dialogue context} with a gradually-decaying weighting function.
-Thus, keywords that are far in the dialogue context have a less relevance than the most recent or repeated ones.
-The system searches for answers giving high priority to documents with relevant matching keywords at specific moment.
+Conversely, Wong et al. \cite{qac5} realize a first attempt at CoQAS by concatenating keywords extracted from user questions with the ones stored in the ST \textit{dialogue context} with a gradually decaying weighting function.
+Thus, keywords that are far in the dialogue context have less relevance than the most recent or repeated ones.
+The system searches for answers, giving high priority to documents with relevant matching keywords at specific moments.

-The \textit{pipeline execution} models foresee a sequences of functions performed in cascade to solve the QA task.
-Christmann et al. \cite{qac48} take advantage of this modeling strategy to implement Convex, a \textit{factoid} CoQAS based on the Wikidata\footnote{https://www.wikidata.org/}.
-Authors design a set of processing steps to be executed in pipeline for solving the KB QA task.
+The \textit{pipeline execution} models foresee a sequence of functions performed in cascade to solve the QA task.
+Christmann et al. \cite{qac48} take advantage of this modelling strategy to implement Convex, a \textit{factoid} CoQAS based on the Wikidata\footnote{\href{https://www.wikidata.org/}{https://www.wikidata.org/}}.
+The authors design a set of processing steps to be executed in the pipeline for solving the KB QA task.
 Starting from the user question, a (i) named entity recognition and disambiguation (NERD) system identifies Wikidata entities contained in the text.
-Then, a (ii) context sub-graph is built with Wikidata entities in the neighborhood of the one recovered by (i).
+Then, a (ii) context sub-graph is built with Wikidata entities in the neighbourhood of the one recovered by (i).
 Each element of this sub-graph and its frontier nodes represent a potential answer to the user question.
-Thus, (iii) key entities are retrieved based on three relevance evaluation (i.e. relevance to the question words, to the sub-graph context, and to the knowledge source priors).
+Thus, (iii) key entities are retrieved based on three relevance evaluations (i.e. relevance to the question words, to the sub-graph context, and to the knowledge source priors).
 These three signals are then aggregated through (iv) the Fagin’s Threshold Algorithm \cite{fagin2003optimal} and the answer is obtained from (v) a scored list of entities, which assumes the solution be in the near proximity of the key entities and the ones stored in the \textit{dialogue context}.